kaihendry/dabase.com/content/blog/Excel_shortcuts.md

 # Excel support

 Via [Twitter they referred me](https://twitter.com/msexcel/status/1268209786987974661) to a [TechNet forum](https://social.technet.microsoft.com/Forums/en-US/home?category=&forum=&filter=&sort=relevancedesc&brandIgnore=true&searchTerm=excel+filtering) which looks like a train wreck to me.

+# History.. or lack there of

+Like all Microsoft products I've seen, the [history of the document](https://s.natalian.org/2020-06-04/diff-excel.mp4) is awful to work with.
+One is left having to manage different files and copies, and oh gosh, what a nightmare! **Google Sheets** is better in this regard.

+# Conclusion

+My dream is for [Pandas](https://pandas.pydata.org/) and Python notebooks to have better usability.
+Seems far off though.

+So Excel via FreeRDP or [AWS Workspaces](https://aws.amazon.com/workspaces/) seems like a reasonable workaround.